Secure CheckoutPersonal information is secured with SSL technology.

 - Features live links to Mitochondrial Disease Sequence Data Resource (MSeqDR) pages with regularly updated genetic variant data and bioinformatics tools

-- Covers the inheritance pattern, age spectrum affected, major clinical features, therapeutics, support groups, and research currently under way for over 300 mitochondrial diseases
+- Covers the inheritance patterns, age spectrum affected, major clinical features, therapeutics, support groups, and research currently under way for over 250 mitochondrial diseases

-Active researchers and clinicians in biochemistry, molecular biology, medical genetics, mitochondrial medicine, cell biology, oncology, neurology, neuroscience, and pharmacology; clinician scientists
+Active clinicians, researchers, and trainees in biochemistry, molecular biology, medical genetics, mitochondrial medicine, cell biology, oncology, neurology, neuroscience, and pharmacology, clinician scientists.

 - No. of pages: